cimmanon/database-design/02_organizing_source_code.md

 * Indexes
 * Constraints

-Some objects like functions and views require being dropped first in cases where the names or types of columns/arguments has changed.
+Some objects like functions and views require being dropped first, in cases where the names or types of columns/arguments has changed.

 ## Setup vs. Migration

 The basic idea here is that you want to organize your source code in such a way that you can reuse the code for replaceable objects in both the setup and migration.

-Trying to include code to recreate views and all objects that depend on it every time something small changes in each migration file becomes quite unwieldy over time.
+I have one project that relies heavily on views, triggers, and functions.
+Out of the 13 migration files I've written so far, 9 of them drop the same view, which cascades to at least 3 other views.
+Rather than include the code for creating the same objects in every single migration script, include them at the end.

 Setup: